Translation State: Plot

 After hir (Note: Enae's personal pronouns are sie / hir / hirself) grandmother dies, Enae Athtur is forced to leave the family home.
 Sie is assigned to track down a Presger Translator who disappeared in human territory 200 years ago.
 Hir superiors do not expect any new results, but need to reopen the case to prevent it from being used politically against humanity during the treaty renegotiation.
 Regardless, Enae begins a thorough investigation.

-Reet is an adoptee with no information about his biological family.
+Reet Hluid is an adoptee with no information about his biological family.
 He suffers from urges to vivisect or consume other humans.
 Reet is told by members of the Hikipi, a diasporal ethnic minority, that he could be a lost descendant of their royal family.
 Many Hikipi believe that the Presger are a hoax created by the Radchaai (Note: The dominant human empire introduced in Ancillary Justice.) to maintain their cultural supremacy over other human groups.
 Reet accepts the Hikipi beliefs to advance his status and fulfill a need for community and belonging.

 Qven is a juvenile Presger Translator.
 As part of their life cycle, Translator juveniles must “match”, a process by which they will completely merge with another Translator to form one or two adult bodies.
 It is originally planned for Qven to be merged into a single body of Translator Dlar to extend Dlar's lifespan.
 However, the plan is scrapped after a rival juvenile attempts to forcibly match with Qven, resulting in a dangerous and traumatic partial merge.
 Qven learns that juveniles must match, or else they will die young.

 Enae follows a lead to Rurusk Station, where Reet is assigned as hir liaison.
 When sie examines Reet’s DNA to test the Hikipi theory, sie discovers he is not royalty at all, but rather a descendant of the missing Translator.
 When Enae’s report is published, Reet is arrested and detained by Translators at the Presgers’ Treaty Administration Facility.
 Enae helps Reet's parents legally pursue his freedom.
 Meanwhile, Qven is ordered to match with Reet, since the Translators consider Reet disposable.
 Reet befriends Qven by teaching em (Note: Presger Translators do not have gender, considering this to be a "human thing".
 After meeting Reet, Qven chooses to use the nonbinary pronouns e / em / emself.) about human culture, but both desire to maintain their individuality.
 Dlar offers the pair a career maintaining the Presgers' system of portals if they willingly match, but threatens them with death if they appeal to the other species and fail.